 Murchison Falls National Park Uganda.

 Murchison Falls National Park Uganda is the oldest wildlife conservation reserves Situated in northwestern Uganda, covers an area of 3893 square kilometers and lies within the northern part of the Albertine Rift Valley.
 The park was initially gazetted in 1926 to protect the area and its wildlife.

-This national park has received several prominent visitors from different parts of the world including Winston Churchill in 1907 who traveled here to see the beautiful waterfalls during his exploration of River Nile; then Theodore Roosevelt in 1909 who came on a hunting safari; In 1951, the Murchison falls featured as a background during the filming of ‘The African Queen’ –which was a very popular movie; Ernest Hemingway in 1954 and several Britain royal personalities including the Queen Mother as well as the Prince of Wales.
+This national park has received several prominent visitors from different parts of the world.
+Winston Churchill in 1907 traveled here to see the beautiful waterfalls during his exploration of River Nile.
+Theodore Roosevelt in 1909 came on a hunting safari; In 1951, the Murchison falls featured as a background during the filming of ‘The African Queen’ a top-rated movie; Ernest Hemingway in 1954 and several Britain royal personalities including the Queen Mother as well as the Prince of Wales.

 Wildlife, Game Drive in Murchison Falls National Park